Dash10107/thermal-keystroke-detection/Faster R-CNN/README.md

 ## How to Run
 Install anaconda.
-Clone or download  https://github.com/MdShafiqu/Thermal-Image-Detection, Create a folder name my_repo and keep all files from repo inside it.
+Clone or download  the repo, create a folder name my_repo and keep all files from Faster R-CNN folder inside my_repo folder.
 Implement following commands in anaconda prompt-

 C:\> conda create -n tf_app pip python=3.7